rukayaj/georef/README.md

 Install other requirementss
 ----
 GDAL and psycopg2 do not install well on windows so have to do the above step.
 But now you can just do "pip install requirements.txt"
+Install front end requirements with npm install (in same directory as package.json)

 ----
 Run